 Conclusion

-Carl Schmitt’s definition of politics as war by other means disturbingly well.
+Carl Schmitt’s definition of politics as war by other means describes American politics disturbingly well.
 Since the Great Depression, the metaphor of war has become a staple in our public discourse.
 According to politicians and the media, Americans are currently engaged in wars on inanimate objects or concepts (from poverty to drugs to the coronavirus), wars on specific groups of the population (such as women and small business owners), and a grand battle for the soul of the Union called the culture war.
 By the year 2021, we have become a nation of conflict-hardened political soldiers, and the fighting appears unlikely to conclude anytime in the near future.

 Americans today have mostly accepted the “politics as war” narrative, perhaps because it is omnipresent in the public square, perhaps because of its compelling nature.
 But there are two important lines of questioning that we need to pursue in order to avoid potential pitfalls that accompany it.
 First, we need to ask if there is another, more peaceful and cooperative way of doing politics that might not be superior to our present methods.
-Second, if we are still going to treat politics as a form of war, need to look to the just war tradition derive from it an ethical framework by which to judge our actions.
+Second, if we are still going to treat politics as a form of war, we might need to look to the just war tradition to derive from it an ethical framework by which to judge our actions.

 In response to the first question, my research indicates that there is indeed another way of doing politics.
 Views of politics can be mapped onto a spectrum with two poles, the view of politics as peaceful cooperation and the view of politics as war.
 They are philosophically distinct in that one is oriented toward domination of the opposing faction, while the other is oriented toward reasonable compromises on concrete policies.
 In the real world, these polar views are usually (if not always) mixed together, but this does not mean they are any less real.
 Moreover, the U.S. is not doomed to favor one over the other.
 According to my analysis of presidential rhetoric and founding American documents, the country was originally intended to manifest primarily the politics of peaceful cooperation, at least at the national level.
 The current prevalence of warlike politics is a modern phenomenon that began with the Great Depression, and it is possible for us to move back along the spectrum further toward the opposite pole.

 What if we are to continue treating politics as war?
 The just war tradition––the ethical framework that the US has enshrined in international law and its own military rules of engagement––is the best system we have for evaluating the morality of actions taken before, during, and after war.
 Moving toward the antagonistic pole on the political spectrum does not free us from ethical constraints (not unless we are to abandon our historic philosophical and moral commitments in favor of realism).
-Instead, it brings us into the purview of just war thinking, applied to domestic politics.
+Instead, it brings us into the purview of just war thinking, now applied to domestic politics.

 In order to have justice before war (jus ad bellum), there are five broad requirements.
 First, there must be a just cause; an enemy agent must commit a moral wrong against an innocent party.
 Second, war must be initiated by a legitimate authority through established institutional means, or else chaotic precedents would be set.
-Third, those initiating the conflict (especially their leaders) must have intentions.
+Third, those initiating the conflict (especially their leaders) must have good intentions.
 Fourth, the war must be publicly declared.
 And fifth, the war must fall within the bounds of prudence, the undertaking must be proportional in magnitude to the wrong committed, and fighting cannot begin until all reasonable, peaceful options have been exhausted.